MartinPacker/mdpre/test.md

 **Note:** Many Markdown processors ignore width directives.
 The developer's other Markdown tool doesn't. :-)

 ### Concatenating Lines With `\`

+Some Markdown processors treat text on separate lines as requiring a line break between the lines.
+But you might prefer to write each sentence in a paragraph on a separate line.
+Indeed this paragraph was written that way.

+If you terminate a line with a `\` (backslash) character the following line will be concatenated to it.
+For example:

 	Some Markdown processors treat text on separate lines as requiring a line break between the lines. \
 	But you might prefer to write each sentence in a paragraph on a separate line. \
 	Indeed this paragraph was written that way.

-If you terminate a line with a `\` (backslash) character the following line will be concatenated to it.
-For example:

-	Some Markdown processors treat text on separate lines as requiring a line break between the lines. \ But you might prefer to write each sentence in a paragraph on a separate line. \ Indeed this paragraph was written that way.

-Terminating a line with a `\` does not cause a space to be inserted between the two lines of text. \
+Terminating a line with a `\` does not cause a space to be inserted between the two lines of text.
 In the above example a space was coded before the `\` each time it was used.

-### Generating A &TOC; With `=toc`
+### Generating A Table Of Contents With `=toc`

-You can generate a &TOC; with `=toc`. \
+You can generate a Table Of Contents with `=toc`.
 At its simplest you can simply code

 	=toc